jmrivas86/django-json-widget/README.rst

             fields.JSONField: {'widget': JSONEditorWidget},
         }

-You can also add the widget in your forms.py and choose the default mode:
+You can also add the widget in your forms.py:

 .. code-block:: python